 DMAA has been illegal for use as an ingredient in dietary supplements since 2013, but many dietary supplement products that contain (or at least claim to contain) DMAA are still available for sale.
-Before you take a dietary supplement containing DMAA, know that DMAA is prohibited for use by Military Service Members.
+Before you take a dietary supplement containing DMAA, know that DMAA is prohibited for use by Service Members.

 What is DMAA?